Jaguars stun Cowboys while Brady blows big lead

 Second-half Cincinnati stun Brady, Patriots self-destruct

-Brady was 89-0 when holding a 17-point lead in home games over his career before the Tampa Bay Buccaneers imploded to help the Cincinnati Bengals win 34-23 and go top of their division with an eighth win in nine.
+Brady was 89-0 when holding a 17-point lead in home games over his career before the Buccaneers imploded to help the Cincinnati Bengals win 34-23 and go top of their division with an eighth win in nine.

-In a classic game of two halves, the Bucs dominated to go in 17-3 at half time but Brady committed a career-high four turnovers on consecutive possessions in the second half to help Burrow to throw four TD passes and win the game.
+In a classic game of two halves, the Bucs dominated to go in 17-3 at half time but Brady committed a career-high four turnovers on consecutive possessions in the second half to give Burrow the chance to throw four TD passes and win the game.

-The Bucs still somehow top their division but Brady has now lost eight games in a season for the first time in his 23-year career, and needs to win the last three to avoid a first losing season in the NFL.
+The Bucs still somehow top their division but Brady has now lost eight games in a season for the first time in his 23-year career, and needs to win the last three to avoid a first losing campaign in the NFL.

 Brady's former team the New England Patriots also pushed the self-destruct button as they found a spectacular way to lose to the Las Vegas Raiders on the very last play of the game.

-With the game tied at 24-24 and heading for overtime, New England's Jakobi Meyers tried a wild backwards pass to keep the last play of regular time alive, only to throw it right to Chandler Jones, a former Patriot, who returned it 48 yards to grab a Raiders victory out of nowhere.
+With the game tied at 24-24 and heading for overtime, New England's Jakobi Meyers tried a wild backwards pass to keep the last play of regular time alive, only to throw it straight to Chandler Jones, a former Patriot, who returned it 48 yards to grab victory for the Raiders out of nowhere.

-Losing on such a huge mistake will have Bill Belichick seething, not least because it drops the Pats to 7-7 and facing a big scramble to grab a wildcard spot.
+Losing on such a huge mistake will likely have Bill Belichick seething, not least because it drops the Pats to 7-7 and facing a big scramble to grab a wildcard spot.

 Elsewhere, the Pittsburgh Steelers beat the Carolina Panthers 24-16, the New Orleans Saints were 21-18 winners against the Atlanta Falcons and Brett Rypien stood in for Russell Wilson as the Denver Broncos beat the Arizona Cardinals 24-15.